Keyclic/docs-en/authentication.rst

 .. _authentication-user-edition:

-Change user settings
+Editing user data
 --------------------

-For settings other than password, the user will request on this endpoint :
+For data other than the password, the user will request on this endpoint :

 .. code-block:: bash